Why cats won't use litter trays

 Type of litter tray:

-Solution - Some cats prefer the security of a covered tray whilst others prefer an open tray as it offers more options for escape.
+Solution - Some cats prefer the security of a covered tray whilst others prefer an open tray, as it offers more options for escape.
 If you normally use an open tray it may be worth purchasing one with a lid or vice versa.
 An inverted box with one side cut out or careful positioning of house plants may provide the necessary privacy.
 Some covered trays have flaps over the entrance which could be one obstacle too many for the more insecure cat.

 Solution - Occasionally a cat decides not to use a tray because it has had a bad experience there.
-Giving medication or touching a cat whilst it is using the tray may be sufficient to create a bad association.
+Giving medication or touching a cat whilst using the tray may be sufficient to create a bad association.
 Repositioning the tray to a quiet spot may help.

 Early training: Kittens will often soil in the house when they are young if they are given immediate access to large areas.

 Solution - When kittens first arrive in their new home they are only weeks away from their original litter training by their mother.
 Their bladder and bowel control are not as developed as an adult so it is important that the young kitten has easy access to the litter tray at all times.
 It is advisable to confine the kitten to one room initially with increasing periods of time to explore other areas after a few weeks.
-Every time the kitten uses the tray it is establishing an entrenched behaviour that will be maintained throughout its life.
+Every time the kitten uses the tray it is establishing an entrenched behaviour that will be maintained throughout their life.

 If you need any more advice or help with your cat please contact your local vet or vet nurse and they will be able to advise you further.